 Small businesses are particularly vulnerable to fraud because they lack the resources to implement complete systems of internal controls and properly segregate accounting duties among their limited employees.

-Therefore, accounting personnel may be tasked with completely inappropriate job functions that provide easy opportunities for committing financial frauds.
+Therefore, accounting personnel may be tasked with completely inappropriate job functions that provide easy opportunities for committing financial fraud.
 Furthermore, the business cultures of small businesses are developed around a concept of a “trusted family” of employees.

 Consequently, placing trusted employees in positions without proper internal controls doesn’t appear to be an unreasonable decision to managers of a “family” business.

-In order to prevent against this we recommend that business owners separate the roles of the person completing bank reconciliations and the person raising invoices or paying bills.
+In order to prevent this, we recommend that business owners separate the roles of the person completing bank reconciliations and the person raising invoices or paying bills.
 You could do this by having an internal admin staff member raise invoices and bills in Xero and then use a separate person / business like Bean Ninjas to complete the reconciliations.

-Most employees are generally trustworthy!
-But it does not hurt to conduct some data matching to make sure they are.
-Here is a simple approach to cross-check your vendor and employee files to see if perhaps an employee has set up a fictitious vendor.
+If you have any concerns, here is a simple approach to cross-check your vendor and employee files to see if perhaps an employee has set up a fictitious vendor.

 Try comparing your supplier details with your employee file across the following variables: